xaviermichel/scale-to-zero-controller/README.md

   annotations:
     kubernetes.io/ingress.class: nginx
     nginx.ingress.kubernetes.io/service-upstream: "true"
+    nginx.ingress.kubernetes.io/upstream-vhost: <service-name>.<service-namespace>
 [...]
 ```
+The upstream-vhost is override in order to have the same behaviour for internal and external service exchanges.

 That's all !
 Deploy the controller (see `values/apply.sh` for an example of helm deployment), and you will have an on demand (traffic) scale for your app.